Counselling Oxted – Dr Kimberley Carter

 What is psychodynamic counselling / psychoanalytic psychotherapy?

 Psychoanalytic psychotherapy takes the counselling process further.
-The therapist will be actively listening to the client with a view to making connections between past and present, particularly with reference to experiences of loss and trauma very early in life.
-There will be a focus on the relationship between the client and therapist, as feelings about past relationships will most likely be re-enacted within the therapeutic relationship.
-This most likely goes on at a very unconscious level, and it is the job of the therapist to help the client become aware of what is going on, both within the therapeutic relationship and externally.
+The therapist will be actively listening to the client with a view to making connections between past and present, particularly with reference to experiences of loss and trauma in very early in life.
+There will be a focus on the relationship between the client and therapist, as feelings about past relationships will most likely be re-enacted within the therapeutic relationship, at a very unconscious level.
+It is the therapist’s job to help the client become aware of what is going on, both within the therapeutic relationship and externally.

 Psychoanalytic therapy seeks to facilitate deep and lasting change within, and to contribute to overall psychological well-being.
-Its focus is on the conflicts that prevent clients from succeeding rather than on advising on how to succeed, and to help clients understand and resolve the underlying dynamics which cause anxiety rather than giving techniques to control anxiety.
-The discovery of new and positive ways of dealing with long-standing emotional difficulties often leads to desired breakthroughs in behavioural change.
+Its focus is on the conflicts that prevent people from succeeding rather than on advising on how to succeed, and to help understand and resolve the underlying dynamics which cause anxiety rather than giving techniques to control anxiety.
+The discovery of new and positive ways of dealing with long-standing emotional difficulties is the key to desired breakthroughs in behavioural change.

 What are the differences between counselling & psychotherapy?